How To Fix Stripped Out Wood ScrewsPosted by Eli Larreau

 Here is a trick for fixing stripped out wood screws.
 In this example the screws are holding one side of a hinge.
 Sometimes you can just use a longer screw, and in those situations that would be easiest.
 But sometimes you need the screw to match, like in this example where the screws need to match the color of the hinge and the size of the holes in the hinge.
 You may not be able to find a longer screw that matches.
 It also needs to match all the other screws used on this cabinet.

-Sometimes you may be limited by the thickness of the material that the screw goes into.
+You might also be limited by the thickness of the material that the screw goes into, preventing you from using a longer screw.
 For example, if you have a ¾” board that the screws go into and you can’t use a longer screw because it will stick out the other side of the board.
 We will show you what you need to do to fix the hole so it will work with the same screws.

 Things you will need: